 - Media.
 Drones offer journalists access to new photos and stories.

 - Mining.
 Exploration missions and aerial surveys are made easier with drones.

 - Real estate.
 Agents can use drones to provide potential buyers with visual tours of the house and surrounding neighborhood.

 - Telecommunications.
 Utility companies can find downed phone lines and inspect other infrastructure more quickly.

 When you’re buying any financial product, the devil is in the details — and drone insurance is no different.
 Common exclusions include:

 - Civil unrest.

 - Government confiscation.

 If you’re planning to use a drone in the day-to-day operations of your business, you’ll need commercial drone insurance.
-Protect yourself against the liability and damage costs and compare your options today.
+Protect yourself against the liability and damage costs by comparing the best options for drone insurance.

 Frequently asked questions